lshift/circus/docs/docs/architecture.md

  7. Deployment results are provided to the management tool.

 ## Building an Act with the Booth
 The overall aim of the booth is to take a raw source application, and transform it into a generic pre-prepared code bundle that can be installed and executed by a Clown with a minimum of effort.
-In order to achieve this, the Booth packages acts using the SquashFS filesystem, and produces standard artefacts in the root of the package describing to the clown the "last-mile" activities that need to be performed to make the application functional.
+In order to achieve this, the Booth packages acts as a tar archive, and produces standard artefacts in the root of the package describing to the clown the "last-mile" activities that need to be performed to make the application functional.

-As explained later in the Clown documentation, a mounted Act is managed via daemontools.
+As explained later in the Clown documentation, an unpacked Act is managed via daemontools.
 This means that the entry-point to the application should be via a shell script named `run` that will be executed with no arguments.

 Given this simple entry-point API, the Booth is built with a series of "profiles" that will recognise a specific type of application (eg, Ruby Rack web application, Django application, shell application) and perform the necessary transformations to result in a bundle that can be successfully booted through the execution of the `run` script.

-Since many applications require additional resources to run or be useful (databases, inbound http requests), an act can also contain a resource descriptor file (named `resources.yaml`) that describes any additional resources that the Clown must make available to the act in order for it to execute successfully.
+Since many applications require additional resources to run or be useful (databases, inbound http requests), an act can also contain a resource descriptor file (named `requirements.yaml`) that describes any additional resources that the Clown must make available to the act in order for it to execute successfully.
 The content of this file is generated through a combination of output from the profile, and stanzas provided directly by application configuration files.

 ## Deploying an Act with a Clown
 Once the booth has packaged the act into a SquashFS filesystem and made it available via the Act Store, the Clown can be instructed to deploy it.
 The broad process that a Clown follows to activate an act are:

  1. Download the act from the act store in the stage image directory (generally /stage/images).
- 2. Performs first stage preparation of the working directory (generally /stage/working/&lt;appname&gt;).
-This consists of generating mount scripts that automate the mounting of the act via a loopback filesystem.
- 3. Execution of the mount scripts to make the act content available within the working directory.
+ 2. Sets up the act by unpacking the image in the working directory (generally /stage/working/&lt;appname&gt;), and securing all the files (since acts shouldn't be able to write to their deployment directory).
- 4. Processing (and fulfilling) any resource requests specified in the `resources.yaml` and generating a `with_env` script that can be used to execute processes within the environment prepared for the act (for example, changing to the correct directory, setting environment variables and changing the execution user).
+ 3. Processing (and fulfilling) any resource requests specified in the `requirements.yaml` and generating a `with_env` script that can be used to execute processes within the environment prepared for the act (for example, changing to the correct directory, setting environment variables and changing the execution user).
- 5. Generate a top-level `run` script that executes the booth generated `run` script via the `with_env` script (essentially, executing the `run` script the booth generated within the context of the resources it requested).
+ 4. Generate a top-level `run` script that executes the booth generated `run` script via the `with_env` script (essentially, executing the `run` script the booth generated within the context of the resources it requested).
- 6. Symlink the working directory into the directory managed by daemontools `svscan` service (generally, /etc/service).
+ 5. Symlink the working directory into the directory managed by daemontools `svscan` service (generally, /etc/service).
- 7. Waiting for daemontools to start the act.
+ 6. Waiting for daemontools to start the act.

 ### Acquiring resources
 Given a key value proposition of Circus is the resource acquisition mechanism, the techniques used for acquiring resources deserves special attention.

-TODO
+Resource requirements are specified in the `requirements.yaml` file, and any external configuration file that has been uploaded.
+The merged content of these files is then processed by the Clown.
+Many of the requirements are handled directly by the Clown - such as system properties and execution user.
+Requirements for resources external to the Clown are satisfied using Tamers.
+Tamers are accessible via D-Bus, and their use is configured via the specification of `allocations` in the configuration file.
+Each resource that needs to be allocated results in a call to an appropriate tamer, with the entire details of the allocation entry provided by the Tamer.